The Trick with Katy Lied Is to find the right balance between richness, sweetness and clarity.

 Take three or four Katy Lied pressings, clean them up and play just one or two of the tracks we discuss below.
 You won’t find any two copies that get those tracks to sound the same.
-We do our shootouts with dozens of copies at a time and no two sound the same to us.
+We do our shootouts with up to a dozen copies at a time and no two sound the same to us.

 In-Depth Track Commentary